adeshkadambi/go/README.md

 - TODO check which group liberty was played
 - Game End: (1) if player resigns (2) two passes in a row (3) no intersections left

-## Flow:
-- GameController.place_stone(Coordinates)
-- if MoveChecker.check_move():
-    - check stone group and create one if none
-    - calculate liberties and delete groups if 0
-    - update board
-    - update view